craue/TwigExtensionsBundle/README.md

 	{{ somevalue | d }}

 in your Twig Template.
-But pay attention to not accidentally override built-in filters, although you can do it intentionally, e.g. by setting the alias to "default".
+But pay attention to not accidentally override built-in filters, although you can do it intentionally, e.g. by setting the alias to `"default"`.

 ## ArrayHelperExtension